wouter173/projects-api/README.md

 ### Notes
 This project is build to deploy on a dokku stack.
 But it can be deploy to an heroku app.

+### TODO

+- [ ] fix the CORS header to only allow from wouterdb.nl wouter173.nl and localhost for dev